paulgibbs/achievements/src/readme.txt

 [vimeo http://vimeo.com/56058144]

 == Changelog ==
+= 3.5.1 =
+* Maintenance release.
+Plugin now requires WordPress 3.8+.
+* The unlocked achievement check (the heartbeat) now happens much more quickly.
+* Very small UI tweaks in the admin to reflect WordPress' new appearance.

 = 3.5 =
 * NEW FEATURE: Live Notifications!
 * Updates to the "achievement unlocked" notification template.